Conditional Quantile Processes based on Series or Many Regressors: Introduction

 The paper contributes and builds on the existing important literature on conditional quantile estimation.
-First and foremost, we build on the work of He and Shao \cite{HS00} that studied the many regressors model and gave pointwise limit theorems for the QR estimator in the case of a single quantile index.
+First and foremost, we build on the work of He and Shao \cite{HS00} that studied the many regressors model and gave pointwise limit theorems for the QR estimator in the case where only one quantile index $u$ is of interest.
 We go beyond the many regressors model to the series model and develop large sample estimation and inference results for the entire QR process.
 We also develop analogous estimation and inference results for the conditional quantile function and its linear functionals, such as derivatives, average derivatives, conditional average derivatives, and others.
 None of these results were available in the previous work.
-We also build on Lee \cite{Lee2003} that studied QR estimation of partially linear models in the series framework for a single quantile index, and on Horowitz and Lee \cite{HL2005} that studied nonparametric QR estimation of additive quantile models for a single quantile index in a series framework.
+We also build on Lee \cite{Lee2003} that studied QR estimation of partially linear models in the series framework for a single quantile index $u$, and on Horowitz and Lee \cite{HL2005} that studied nonparametric QR estimation of additive quantile models for a single quantile index $u$ in a series framework.
 Our framework covers these partially linear models and additive models as important special cases, and allows us to perform inference on a considerably richer set of functionals, uniformly across covariate values and a continuum of quantile indices.
-Other very important work includes Chaudhuri \cite{Chaudhuri-1991}, and Chaudhuri, Doksum and Samarov \cite{Chaudhuri-Doksum-Samarov-1997}, H\"{a}rdle, Ritov, and Song \cite{hardle-ritov-song2009}, Cattaneo, Crump, and Jansson \cite{cattaneo-crump-jansson2010}, and Kong, Linton, and Xia \cite{kong-linton-xia-2010}, among others, but this work focused on local, non-series, methods.
+After the first version of this paper appeared in \cite{BCCF11}, Chao, Volgushev and Cheng \cite{Chao-17} developed related results for QR-series coefficient processes based on weak approximations.\footnote{We refer the reader to \cite{Chao-17} for a more detailed comparison with our results.} In a more applied side, Koenker and Schorfheide \cite{KS1994} used a smoothing splines QR method to estimate the conditional quantile functions of global temperature over the last century.
+Other important work includes Stute \cite{S86}, Chaudhuri \cite{Chaudhuri-1991}, Chaudhuri, Doksum and Samarov \cite{Chaudhuri-Doksum-Samarov-1997}, H\"{a}rdle, Ritov, and Song \cite{hardle-ritov-song2009}, Horderlein and Mammen \cite{HoderleinMammen2009}, Cattaneo, Crump, and Jansson \cite{cattaneo-crump-jansson2010}, Kong, Linton, and Xia \cite{kong-linton-xia-2010}, Qu and Yoon \cite{QuYoon2011}, and Guerre and Sabbah \cite{GS12}, among others, but these papers focused on local, non-series, methods.